 West Watford - A brief history

-If we go back in time some considerable way and consult the maps and references that are available, we can see that most of the area was field, farm, meadow and marsh.
-At Hamper Mill, to the south of Brightwell Farm, Roman artefacts were excavated, including part of a trackway.
+If we go back in time some considerable way and consult the maps and references that are available, we can see that most of our area of interest was field, farm, meadow and marsh.
+At Hamper Mill, to the south of Brightwells Farm, Roman artefacts were excavated, including part of a trackway.
 Further west, Iron Age artefacts were discovered during the construction of Greenhill Crescent.

 In July 1860 Lord Ebury obtained powers to construct a 4.5 mile single track line between Watford and Rickmansworth which opened in October 1862.
 Anxious of the growing influence of the Metropolitan Railway in north-west London, the LNWR added a short branch line to Croxley Green.
 Works commenced in 1908 and the new route opened in June 1912.

 By 1920 the cemetery had been engulfed by housing.
-The Estate of Holywell was sold at Auction in 1887 and became a municipal farm.
+The Estate of Holywell (most famous for Mr Snewing's horse Caractacus who won the Derby in 1862) was sold at Auction in 1887 and became a municipal farm.
 The Isolation Hospital in Tolpits Lane was erected in 1896, closing in 1982, the land from the River Colne, across what is now Holywell Estate and Croxley View as far as Cassiobridge became sewage farms.